 pieces in the series came about through playing in my sketchbook with some

-curious and obscure Renaissance compositions which seemed to provide fertile ground
+obscure Renaissance compositions which seemed to provide fertile ground

 for revision.
 Soon I found that favorite paintings — whether through narrative

-motif, setting or gesture — suggested parallels to certain sideshow performers’
+motif, setting, or gesture — suggested parallels to certain sideshow performers’

 stage identities or conditions.
 One drawing led to another, and the series continues to

 When deciding on a title for this series, I chose to avoid using

 the term “freak” outright because its modern usage has many negative

 connotations; however, among performers the term was considered